vxsharma-14/project-NAnPack/documentation/CONTRIBUTING.md

 # Introduction

-Thank you for considering to contribute to DIFFUS!
-Together, we can make DIFFUS a great tool for everyone interested in using computational methods for engineering and science research.
+Thank you for considering to contribute to NAnPack!
+Together, we can make NAnPack a great tool for everyone interested in using computational methods for engineering and science research.

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.